-Our School states clearly that all forms of bullying and discrimination are unacceptable and will not be tolerated.
-We have set out the measures that our School takes to address bullying and discriminatory incidents in our Anti-Bullying procedures.
+Our School states clearly that all forms of bullying and discrimination are unacceptable and will not be tolerated; we value all Gods' children.
+We have set out the measures that our school takes to address bullying and discriminatory incidents in our anti-Bullying procedures.
 We monitor and submit data regarding bullying and discriminatory incidents as required.
+The Governors' SMSC Committee reviews annually any bullying data including any racist and/or sexual harassment incidents.

-Staff are aware of their responsibility to respect others through the School's Code of Conduct.
+Staff are aware of their responsibility to respect others through the school's Code of Conduct.
+The code of conduct is sent to all new members of staff upon accepting a job offer with us.
+Existing staff are asked to reread the code of conduct at the start of every academic year and sign to say they will abide by it.
 Failure to acknowledge and to belittle the rights of others results in disciplinary procedures.
 The importance of reporting any such harassment is emphasised in the Code of Conduct and is implicit in staff contracts.